New this week Modern Adulthood Read →

 Kanav Jain

-• Translate model failure modes into patient risk, ownership, and controls.
+• Translate model failure modes into patient risk with named owners and operating controls.

-• Ship evals and guardrails that hold up outside the lab.
+• Ship evals and guardrails that hold up in real care settings, even during incidents.

 Why this approach